A Magical Christmas in Germany with Christmas Markets, Castles, Christmas Villages along with Christmas Eve and

 Day 12 - This morning we start our day off with a journey to Bamberg with crooked half timber houses, picturesque canals, and an elegant palace, Bamberg is an underrated gem in northern Bavaria.
 Dubbed the “city of seven hills,” Bamberg brims with authentic charm, medieval architecture, and fairytale feel that dates from the 11th to the 19th centuries.
 Bamberg Christmas Market will take place on Maximiliansplatz, a large square in the heart of Bamberg old town.
 It’s a lively, pedestrian-only area that features traditional Christmas stalls selling toys, decorations, gifts and Christmas food like bratwurst, roasted nuts and gingerbread.
 The highlight is the nativity scene that changes from week to week throughout Advent.
 After exploring Bamberg you can find some lunch on your own before we visit Nuremberg.
 Impressive, exciting, colourful, mighty and tragic: Nuremberg has reflected German history since the Middle Ages.
 Protected by the castle, a new spirit enlivened the city at a time when few other places could offer such a quality of life.
 And the same is still true today.
 The Nuremberg Christkindlesmarkt is one of Germany's oldest Christmas fairs dating back to the mid 16th century.
 Gingerbread, or Lebkuchen as it’s called in German, was invented in Franconia in the 13th century and Nuremberg became the most famous exporter of what is now known today as Nürnberger Lebkuchen.
 You can take a yellow mail coaches for a charming ride around the cobbled streets of the old town surrounding the Christkindlesmarkt and have a Blueberry Glühwein or an “Original Nuremberger” sausage.
 We will have dinner here before making our way back home.
 Overnight Rothenberg ob der Tauber.
 (B,D)

-Day 13 - Christmas Eve Day - This morning we make our way to Schlosshotel Kronberg, a fairytale palace that was once the home of the Empress Freidrich, the Queen of Prussia for an amazing 3 night Christmas celebration.
+Day 13 - Christmas Eve Day - This morning we make our way to Schönburg Castle was first mentioned in history between the years 911 and 1166.
+The Castle sit high above the town of Oberwesel, set amid the castles, half-timbered houses and terraced green vineyards along the Rhine Valley.
 On our way we will stop in Würzburg, a 1300 year old city steeped in history and culture sitting on the banks of the Main River in northern Bavaria.
 The tradition of Würzburg's highly scenic Christmas Market dates back to the early 19th century.
 Here you can stroll through 100 wooden stalls, sampling delicious Christmas cookies and roasted almonds while sipping the traditional “Gluehwein”, a famous hot spiced red wine.
 Products for sale at the Christmas market include wooden toys, jewelry, teas and spices, traditional Christmas decorations, scented candles, pottery, embroideries, and hand-knit socks and gloves.
 The focus here is on handcrafted items that are hard to find elsewhere in this historical market square with its Gothic Chapel and abundance of baroque architecture provide a charming Christmas Card Scene.
-We will stop for lunch before we continue on to get checked into our hotel near Frankfort.
-This evening we will get together in a private dining room for a 5 Course Festive Christmas Eve Dinner.
-After dinner we will exchange our name gifts from the name drawing that was held earlier in the tour.
+We will stop for lunch before we continue on to get checked into our hotel at Oberwesel.
+This evening we will get together in the castle dining room for a Special 5 Course Festive Christmas Eve Dinner.
 We will make merry until we retire with visions of sugar plums in our heads.
-Christmas Eve Dinner and Overnight Kronberg near Frankfort in the Taunus mountains.
+Christmas Eve Dinner and Overnight Schönburg Castle at Oberwesel.
 (B,L,D)

 Day 16 - December 27th - This morning we make our way to Frankfurt International Airport for the journey home.